MKatrodiya/Automatic-Parking/README.md

 the door for collaborative parking agents, in contrast to the traditionally competitive nature of parking.

-This project seeks to develop a self-driving parking algo- rithm in a simulated environment that is extensible to multi- agent collaboration.
+This project seeks to develop a self-driving parking algorithm in a simulated environment that is extensible to multi-agent collaboration.

 ## Demo